-Some of the tools are targeted to novice users, some are targeted to expert data analysts, and some are engineered to appeal to both types of users.
+Some data analytics tools are targeted to novice users, some are targeted to expert data analysts and some are engineered to appeal to both types of users.

-Tools such as IBM SPSS Statistics, KNIME Analytics Platform, the Expert Analytics module of SAP Predictive Analytics, Microsoft Revolution Analytics and the Teradata Aster Discovery Platform provide the more sophisticated functionality that expert users expect.
-Oracle R Advanced Analytics for Hadoop (ORAAH), which is one of the components in the Oracle Big Data Software Connectors Suite, provides an R interface for manipulating Hadoop Distributed Files System data and writing mapper and reducer functions in R. This flexibility may be appealing to more advanced data scientists.
+Tools such as IBM SPSS Statistics, KNIME Analytics Platform, the Expert Analytics module of SAP BusinessObjects Predictive Analytics, Microsoft R and the Teradata Aster Analytics platform provide the more sophisticated functionality that expert users expect.
+Oracle R Advanced Analytics for Hadoop (ORAAH), one of the components in the Oracle Big Data Software Connectors suite, provides an R interface for manipulating Hadoop Distributed File System data and writing mapper and reducer functions in R. This flexibility may be appealing to more advanced data scientists.

 Alteryx and SAS Enterprise Miner offer functionality adapted to the user's level of expertise, and essentially fall into both categories.
-Overall, SAS Enterprise Miner and IBM's SPSS tools stand out when it comes to supporting more advanced analytical techniques and model scoring, as well as a broader array of analysis functions including neural networks, association analysis and visualization capabilities.
+Alteryx has added improvements to data profiling to help data scientists better understand their data sources.
+Overall, SAS Enterprise Miner and IBM's SPSS tools stand out when it comes to supporting more advanced analytical techniques and model scoring, as well as a broader array of analysis functions, including neural networks, association analysis and visualization capabilities.

-The more mature and higher-end (and, accordingly, higher-priced) tools will exhibit the greatest analytical breadth.
+The more mature and higher-end -- and, accordingly, higher-priced -- tools will exhibit the greatest analytical breadth.
 Oracle Data Miner includes an array of well-known machine learning approaches to support clustering, predictive mining and text mining.
-Both editions of IBM's SPSS products provide a diverse set of analytical techniques and models.
-And SAS Enterprise Miner supports many algorithms and techniques, including decision trees, time series, neural networks, linear and logistic regression, sequence and Web path analysis, market basket analysis and link analysis.
+Both editions of IBM's SPSS product provide a diverse set of analytical techniques and models.
+And SAS Enterprise Miner supports many algorithms and techniques, including decision trees, time series, neural networks, linear and logistic regression, sequence and web path analysis, market basket analysis, and link analysis.

 Leading vendors of big data analytics software